SpektraSystems/Accelerating-Natural-Language-Processing-Development-with-Azure-Machine-Learning/Exercise0.md

     ![](images/nplselect.png)

 1. Fill in the Azure services parameters in the **Define Parameters** section using the corresponding values in the **Environment Details** tab.
-1. click on each cell and execute it by entering **shift + enter** on your keyboard.
+1. Click on each cell and execute it by entering **shift + enter** on your keyboard.

 1. Follow all the steps from notebook to finish the exercise.